arcus-azure/arcus.messaging/docs/preview/03-Features/01-Azure/01-service-bus.md

     // Indicate whether or not the default built-in JSON deserialization should ignore additional members
     // when deserializing the incoming message (default: AdditionalMemberHandling.Error). options.Routing.Deserialization.AdditionalMembers = AdditionalMemberHandling.Ignore;

+    // Configure the message pump to use sessions to receive messages (with or without additional options). options.UseSessions();
+    options.UseSessions(sessions =>
+    {
+        // The maximum number of calls to the callback the processor will initiate per session.
+        // The total number of callbacks = MaxConcurrentSessions * MaxConcurrentCallsPerSession
+        // (default: 1).
+        options.MaxConcurrentCallsPerSession = 5;

+        // The maximum number of sessions that will be processed concurrently by the processor
+        // (default: 8).
+        options.MaxConcurrentSessions = 3;

+        // The maximum amount of time to wait for a message to be received for the currently active session.
+        // After this time has elapsed, the processor will close the session and attempt to process another session.
+        // (default: 1 minute)
+        options.SessionIdleTimeout = TimeSpan.FromSeconds(30);
+    });
 });
 ```